jklayman/DSC-232-Project/README.md

 This is where you do a mind dump on your opinions and possible future directions.
 Basically what you wish you could have done differently.
 Here you close with final thoughts.

 ## Statement of Collaboration
+All work was completed collaboratively as a team, and no individual help a specific title or role.
-- Timothy Chang: Title, contribution
+- Timothy Chang:
-- Julia Klayman: Title, contribution
+- Julia Klayman:
-- David Lightfoot: Title, contribution
+- David Lightfoot:
-- Tristan Roman: Title, contribution
+- Tristan Roman:

 ## Final Model and Results Summary
 ### Model 2: Word2Vec